 Clubhead Quality

 Not all clubheads are created equal.
 Some hybrid clubs have long, thin clubheads with a low center of gravity that merely lift the golf ball into the air.
-Other hybrid clubs have boxy, tall clubheads that catch the ball more squarely, giving golfers a more solid feel at impact.

 Regardless of your preference, the shape and design of your hybrid’s clubhead are crucially important because it dictates clubhead speed, the launch angle of the golf ball, and exit velocity after impact.